Feedback law to stabilize linear infinite-dimensional systems: Introduction

 \item[$(H_2)$] The operator $B$ belongs to the space $\mathcal{L}(U;D(A^*)')$;

 \item[$(H_3)$] For any $T>0$, there is a constant $C(T)>0$ such that

 \end{enumerate}

-\begin{remark} Several notes on the above hypotheses and the system are given in order: \begin{enumerate} \item [$(a_1)$] The assumption $(H_1)$ is needed in our study.
-It deserves mentioning: if only assume that $S(\cdot)$ is a semigroup, then the method to design feedback laws in our paper does not work. \item [$(a_2)$] The assumption $(H_2)$ has appeared in many literatures, where some specific examples were given.
+\begin{remark} Several notes on the above hypotheses and the system are given. \begin{enumerate} \item [$(i)$] In general, the method by using Gramian operators to design feedback laws works only for the linear control systems where the state operators generate $C_0$-groups.
+That is why we make the assumption $(H_1)$. \item [$(ii)$] The assumption $(H_2)$ has appeared in many literature, where some specific examples were given.
 (See, for instance, \cite{Komornik-1997, Lasiecka-Triggiani, Tucsnak-Weiss}).
 From this assumption, we have $B^*\in \mathcal{L}(D(A^*);U')$.
 (Here, we identify $D(A^*)''$ with $D(A^*)$.)
-The latter is equivalent to the existence of such $\lambda\in \mathbb{C}$ and $E\in \mathcal{L}(U;H)$ that $B^*=E^*(\lambda I+A)^*$ (see, for instance, \cite{ Tucsnak-Weiss, Vest}).
-Indeed, we can choose $\lambda\in \rho(-A)$ and set $E:=(B^*((\lambda I+A)^{-1})^*)^*$. \item [$(a_3)$] The assumption $(H_3)$ is called a regularity property/an admissibility condition in \cite{Coron,Lasiecka-Triggiani}/\cite{Tucsnak-Weiss}.
-With respect to this assumption, we have the following facts: \begin{enumerate} \item [$(a_{31})$] The condition $(H_3)$ is equivalent to that there is $T>0$ and $C(T)>0$ so that (\ref{yu-11-16-1}) holds (see \cite[Chapter 2, Section 2.3]{Coron});
+The latter is equivalent to the existence of $\lambda\in \mathbb{C}$ and $E\in \mathcal{L}(U;H)$ such that $B^*=E^*(\lambda I+A)^*$ (see, for instance, \cite{ Tucsnak-Weiss, Vest}).
+Indeed, we can choose $\lambda\in \rho(-A)$ and set $E:=(B^*((\lambda I+A)^{-1})^*)^*$.
+From now on, we fix $(\lambda, E)\in \mathbb{C}\times\mathcal{L}(U;H)$ satisfying $B^*=E^*(\lambda I+A)^*$. \item [$(iii)$] The assumption $(H_3)$ is called a regularity property in \cite{Coron,Lasiecka-Triggiani} or an admissibility condition in \cite{Tucsnak-Weiss}.
+With respect to this assumption, we have the following facts: \begin{enumerate} \item [$(iii_{1})$] The condition $(H_3)$ is equivalent to the existence of $T>0$ and $C(T)>0$ so that (\ref{yu-11-16-1}) holds (see \cite[Chapter 2, Section 2.3]{Coron});